Gain Your Independence With Deep Brain Stimulation (DBS) Therapy

 When other treatments and therapies have not given you adequate relief, deep brain stimulation (DBS) therapy may be an option to help you regain control by reducing your Parkinson’s or essential tremor symptoms.

 Have questions?
-Contact a St. Jude Medical representative to get answers and to sign up for the latest information about DBS therapy.
+Contact an Abbott representative to get answers and to sign up for the latest information about DBS therapy.

 What is DBS therapy?

 DBS therapy works by blocking electrical signals from targeted areas in the brain that cause involuntary movements, so it can be an effective therapy option for Parkinson’s disease (PD) or essential tremor (ET).
 When people with PD or ET find that their therapies or medications are no longer controlling their symptoms, DBS therapy can be an effective adjunct solution.

 It involves a system like the St. Jude Medical Infinity™ DBS system, which includes an implanted device that looks and works much like a pacemaker.
 Instead of providing mild pulses of electrical current to your heart, however, it delivers mild electrical pulses to targeted areas of the brain through thin wires called leads.
 This pulse interrupts the signals that cause your symptoms.
 The stimulation is thought to help restore normal brain communication or “signaling.”2

 - Personalized: Your therapy can be planned to deliver the best outcomes based on your disease and symptoms.